mjpclab/vue-tabber/README.md

 <div id="app">
 	<vue-tabber>
 		<vue-tabber-label key="optional-key-1">title 1</vue-tabber-label>
-		<vue-tabber-page>content of page 1</vue-tabber-page>
+		<vue-tabber-panel>content of panel 1</vue-tabber-panel>
-		<vue-tabber-page>another content of page 1</vue-tabber-page>
+		<vue-tabber-panel>another content of panel 1</vue-tabber-panel>

 		<vue-tabber-label key="optional-key-2">title 2</vue-tabber-label>
-		<vue-tabber-page>content of page 2</vue-tabber-page>
+		<vue-tabber-panel>content of panel 2</vue-tabber-panel>
-		<vue-tabber-page><p>vue-tabber-page tag is optional if wrapped by another tag.</p></vue-tabber-page>
+		<vue-tabber-panel><p>vue-tabber-panel tag is optional if wrapped by another tag.</p></vue-tabber-panel>
-		<p>vue-tabber-page tag is optional if wrapped by another tag.</p>
+		<p>vue-tabber-panel tag is optional if wrapped by another tag.</p>
 	</vue-tabber>
 </div>
 ```
-Both labels and pages can contain plain texts, regular HTML elements or Vue components.
+Both labels and panels can contain plain texts, regular HTML elements or Vue components.

 Label items can have an optional key attribute, which can reduce DOM changes when items are dynamically changed.